-The CHP, which generated 250 kW of electrical power in its original state, generates around 170 kW when operated with hydrogen, explains 2G chief developer Grewe:

-"We have currently released our hydrogen engines with up to 14 bar medium pressure compared to 18 bar medium pressure for the natural gas series, which reduces the output somewhat.
+The CHP, which generated 250 kW of electrical power in its original state, generates around 170 kW when operated with hydrogen, explains 2G chief developer Grewe: "We have currently released our hydrogen engines with up to 14 bar medium pressure compared to 18 bar medium pressure for the natural gas series, which reduces the output somewhat.
 At our development test bench in Heek, we also run hydrogen at 18 bar, so that the absolute performance is identical.
 The colleagues in Amberg also have exactly this clearance to research operations with higher outputs on the part of the scientific community."

-Another milestone is to be reached in Amberg shortly: The hydrogen, which is currently still delivered in cylinder bundles, will be provided by a hydrogen storage facility in the medium term
+Another milestone is to be reached in Amberg shortly: The hydrogen, which is currently still delivered in cylinder bundles (Figure 2), will be provided by a hydrogen storage facility.
+Lechner is pleased that construction work on the hydrogen supply station for the CHP pilot plant in Amberg will be completed in near future.